Madhavi-dits/assigment/README.md

 ## Description

-[Nest](https://github.com/nestjs/nest) framework TypeScript starter repository. node version 20.5.0 nest version 10.1.0 database mysql with squelizer for sending to phone :-  use twilio for sending emails : - use nodemailer
+[Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.
+Node version 20.5.0
+Nest version 10.1.0
+Database mysql with squelizer
+Send OTP to phone :-  use twilio
+Send emails : - use nodemailer

+Used 2FA for signup
+Used 2FA for login
-signup user after signup user needs to verify their account. login user before login need to verify their account. user can login with email or phonenumber. forget password reset password change password change password policy within 90 days cron services :-sending alert emails for change password at 90 days
+User can login with email or phone number.
+Change password policy within 90 days
+Cron services :-sending alert emails for change password at 90 days

+Api's in these :-
+Signup
+Login,
+Reset Password,
+Forget Password,
+Change Password

 ## Installation